cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 Configures the drain duration in seconds.

 This field is only used when session affinity is enabled on the load balancer.
-Defaults to `0`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#drain_duration LoadBalancer#drain_duration}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#drain_duration LoadBalancer#drain_duration}

 ---